SanjayPrabhakaran/srijagannatha-panchanga/README.md

 ## How to install the package

- * Download SJPV4 folder and open www/SJP.html
+ * Download SJPV6 folder and open www/SJP.html
- * For Android download and install SJP(1).apk
+ * For Android create .apk example: download and install SJP(1).apk
- * For single file lite version download file SJPL.html
+ * Don't use old versions.
+ * Latest uses swiss ephemerisF

 Please fee free to raise your issues in Issues Tab

 ### Updates History
+*** 2022-03-21 : Use SJP6 folder and create your package using cordova.

 ** 1 Jun 2016 ** Updated fixes with Lagna start end time and Bhaava Table.

 **15 Apr 2016 :** Uploaded all files to GitHub.
 Was originally kept at code.google.com